Esylus/Coding-Standards/3_TestingStandards.md

 * Project is submitted to a 3rd party company for testing purposes.
 They may conduct a wide range of tests depending on the what they have been requested to do.

+### 2.5 Load Testing

+Load testing is the process of putting simulated demand on software, an application or website in a way that tests or demonstrates it's behaviour under various conditions.

+Load testing involves applying ordinary stress to a software application or IT system to see if it can perform as intended under normal conditions.
+It is related to stress testing, but load testing ensures that a given function, program, or system can handle what it's designed to handle while stress testing is about overloading / applying unlikely load scenarios upon the software until it breaks.

+Load testing best practices:
+1- Clear browser cache and cookies before recording traffic.
+2- Start recording a new scenario from the